karolbe/cmis-upload-maven-plugin/README.md

 There are a few options that you can define:

 * localPath - this is the path of the local folder that you want to upload to a CMIS repository.
+All folders and files inside of that folder will be imported to destPath location specificed below.
-* destPath - this is the path in the repository.
+* destPath - this is the destination path in the repository.
-* skipPathComponents - how many components of the local path should be skipped, for example, if you have your files in /home/kbryd/work/someproject/data and under that path you have another few levels of folders and files, obviously you don't want to create such long paths in the repository, so you can set skipPathComponents to 4 so it will skip /home/kbryd/work/somproject and only `data` folder will be created.
 * username - login to the repository.
 * password - the password.
 * url - the URL to the ATOM CMIS binding.